 Tidying Goal #2 Complete + then some!

-I was able to switch my kitchen baskets around to provide more space and a better fruit storage solution.
+I switched my kitchen baskets around to provide more space and a better fruit storage solution.
 The only other things I keep on my kitchen counter tops are my Keurig and 2 canisters, silver wear, knife block, and microwave.

 From there I put away hair bands, bobby pins, and any other random objects.
-My drawer is the same as it was in my 30 Day Minimalist Decluttering Challenge update, so it was easy to find anything I didn’t need.
+My drawer was still tidy from my 30 Day Minimalist Decluttering Challenge update, so it was easy to find anything I didn’t need.

 Tidying Goal #3 Complete!

 This space is utilized for all bathroom essentials, bulk purchased items, cleaning supplies, and medicine.
-As you can see in the before picture, it is not really a junky space, but it is not utilized in the best way, either.
+As you can see in the before picture, it is not a junkie space, but it is not organized in the best way, either.

-From there, I worked through another basket full of hair products, alcohol, peroxide, and dog cleaning supplies to tidy it up a bit and added a few other things to it that were sitting on the shelf.
+From there, I worked through another basket full of hair products, alcohol, peroxide, and dog cleaning supplies to tidy it up a bit and added a few other things to it that sit on the shelf.

 So I decided to do some more rearranging to see if it would help, and this is the result!
 [I may or may not have gotten rid of my weight scale in this process!]

 Now it feels perfect!
 Well, for now it feels perfect!
-Once I eliminate my scented wax inventory, I will have one less basket, which equals more space!
+Once I eliminate my scented wax inventory, there will be one less basket, which equals more space!

 Tidying Goal #4 Complete!